PrefectHQ/prefect/docs/orchestration/agents/overview.md

 Agents can optionally run a private HTTP server for use as a health check.
 Health checks can be used by common orchestration services (e.g.
-``supervisord``, ``docker``, ``kubernetes``, ...) to check that the agent is running properly and take actions (suche as restarting the agent) if it's not.
+``supervisord``, ``docker``, ``kubernetes``, ...) to check that the agent is running properly and take actions (such as restarting the agent) if it's not.

 A few ways to enable: